 High-speed compression controls the compression speed when your suspension compresses very quickly, such as hitting a rock or landing a jump or drop.
 Adjusting this will make your fork firmer at the bottom of the travel meaning it's less likely to bottom out.

 Your suspension may or may not be compatible with volume spacers, such as bottomless tokens or bands.
 Adding tokens or bands will decrease the air spring volume and increase the Air Spring Ramp, making the fork firmer and harder to fully compress.
 Removing tokens or bands will increase the air spring volume and decrease Air Spring Ramp, making it easier to fully compress.

 It can be a pretty daunting process if your in need of some help with the setup process then get in touch.
 We hold clinics on this instore, which you can book into here.
-For a quick overview, we included a quick video from Liv Bicycles.

 You can head over to the manufactures to more in-depth service manuals,